Jump to topic

 Most commonly, a dental crown is placed after a root canal or dental implant procedure.

 Dental technicians make custom crowns to ensure they blend in with a patient's surrounding, natural teeth.
-To determine the best option, a dentist considers the following factors:
+To determine the best option, your dentist will consider the following factors:

 40 million Americans (1 in 3 adults) need to replace one or more teeth.